Rirsc/rirsc.github.io/content/posts/240612_buch der tage.md

   - photo
 ---

-By chance, I discovered the bookshop *langer blomqvist*, which is full of discounted and second-hand books.
-I bought the gem *Buch der Tage*, by Patti Smith.
+By chance, I discovered the bookshop **langer blomqvist**, which is full of discounted and second-hand books.
+I bought the gem ***Buch der Tage*, by Patti Smith**.
 It consists of a daily photo with a small description covering 2018.

 ![Buch der tage](</images/posts/IMG20240612124046.webp>)